Mortgage rates just hit a 2017 low, so why aren’t homeowners refinancing?

 Curious about today's rates and your eligibility?
 There have been fewer times in history in which conditions for a refinance have been more favorable.

-Check your personalized mortgage rate, and get started on lowering your payment.Click to see today's rates (Sep 23rd, 2017)
+Check your personalized mortgage rate, and get started on lowering your payment.Verify your refinance eligibility (Nov 21st, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.